exasol/websocket-api/python/doc/WebsocketAPI.md

-# Short Introduction
+# EXASOL JSON over WebSockets API - Introduction

+## Why an WebSockets API?

-The JSON over WebSockets client-server protocol allows customers to implement their own drivers for all kinds of platforms.
-The WebSocket connection can be either encrypted or unencrypted.
-Encryption will be added in EXASolution 6.1.
+The JSON over WebSockets client-server protocol allows customers to implement their own drivers for all kinds of platforms using a connection-based web protocol.

+The main advantages are flexibility regarding the programming languages you want to integrate EXASOL into, and a more native access compared to the standardized ways of communicating to a database, such as JDBC, ODBC or ADO.NET which are mostly old and static standards and which mostly need driver managers which create additional complexity.

-In addition to that, the support of Web Services provides different useful services like returning static files (e.g., documentation of the commands including the JSON structure used for communication).
+In addition to that, the support for Web Services provides various services like returning static files (e.g. documentation of the commands including the JSON structure used for communication).
 By returning JavaScript that is executed in the browser, the user can easily execute queries directly within the browser.

-In a future version Web Services could also be used to download the latest drivers.

-# Proposition for EXASolution

-The WebSocket protocol that will be implemented was standardized by the IETF as RFC 6455.

-## Connection server
+## EXASOL server

 The connection server identifies the initial GET request by the client.
 This request contains information about the used protocol version.
 Depending on this information the matching login and protocol class is chosen.
-The established connection can be either encrypted or unencrypted.

-After the handshake the process is identical to a connection using the standard drivers like JDBC or ODBC: The connection server checks for incoming messages.
-In case of metadata requests the connection server will handle this request without the usage of a sql process (see [38]Login Improvements).
-All other requests will be forwarded to a sql process.
+After the handshake the process is identical to a connection using the standard drivers like JDBC or ODBC: The connection server listens to incoming messages and forwards the requests to the database.

-The connection server will also check for requests of static files like the description of the JSON API or the JavaScript file for query execution within a browser.

-## Sql processes

-The reading and writing of the messages is performed by new login and protocol classes that are used instead of the classes for standard drivers.
-All changes for the sql processes are located in these classes.

-## Client side
+## Clients support

-A native Python driver using this WebSocket client-server protocol will be implemented.
+On the one hand, a native Python driver using this WebSocket API is implemented.
+By that you don't need any pyodbc bridge anymore, but can connect your Python directly with EXASOL. pyodbc is not ideal due to the need for an ODBC driver manager and certain restrictions in data type conversions.

 Furthermore, a JavaScript file can be requested from the connection server.
 By executing this in the browser, the user will be able to execute queries directly within the browser.

-# Server JSON API
+# EXASOL JSON over WebSockets API details

 ## WebSocket Protocol v1

-WebSocket Protocol v1 requires an EXASolution client/server protocol of at least v14.
+WebSocket Protocol v1 requires an EXASOL client/server protocol of at least v14.
+It follows the standards IETF as RFC 6455.

-## Login process

-### Login: Establish a connection to EXASolution
+### Login: Establish a connection to EXASOL

-This command begins the login process, which establishes a connection between the client and EXASolution.
-As long as the connection is open, the user can interact with EXASolution using the commands specified below.
+This command invokes the login process which establishes a connection between the client and EXASOL.
+As long as the connection is open, the user can interact with EXASOL using the commands specified below.

 The login process is composed of four steps:

-1. The client sends the server the Login command including the requested protocol version.
+1. The client sends the login command including the requested protocol version.

 Request fields:
   * command (string) => command name: "login"